kyma-project/test-infra/development/image-detector/README.md

-# image-detector
+# Image Detector

+## Overview

-Image Detector is a tool used to update security scanner config with list of images that lives in our prow cluster.
-To achive that it receives paths to files used to deploy prow or it's components.
+Image Detector is a tool for updating the security scanner config with the list of images in Prow cluster.
+To achieve that, it receives paths to files used to deploy Prow or its components.

-### Key Features:
+## Key features:

+Image Detector:
-* Extract image urls from various file types
+* Extracts image URLs from various file types
-* Update list of image urls in security scanners config file
+* Updates the list of image URLs in the security scanners config file

 ## Usage

 ```
 Usage of image-detector:
   --prow-config string
-    path to the prow config file (Required)
+    path to the Prow config file (Required)
   --prow-jobs-dir string
-    path to the directory which contains prow job files (Required)
+    path to the directory which contains Prow job files (Required)
   --terraform-dir string
-    path to the directory containing terraform files (Required)
+    path to the directory containing Terraform files (Required)
   --sec-scanner-config
     path to the security scanner config field (Required)
   --kubernetes-dir string
-    path to the directory containing kubernetes deployments (Required)
+    path to the directory containing Kubernetes deployments (Required)
   --tekton-catalog string
-    path to the tekton catalog directory (Required)
+    path to the Tekton catalog directory (Required)
 ```